Skip to main content

 export AIC_SDK_LICENSE="YOUR_AIC_LICENSE_KEY"

-Replace the placeholder value with your actual license key.
+Replace the placeholder value with your actual SDK key.

 3